Written By: John Edwin Mason

 Two nightmarish photographs were included in the photo-essay.
 In the first, Parks created a hallucinatory image out of what had been a straightforward documentary photograph of a Harlem shop window filled with religious symbols and a skull.
 Farther down the page, he evoked a moment in which the leader of a stand-in for the Communist Party that Ellison called “the Brotherhood” attempted to intimidate the narrator, who had come to believe that the group was exploiting him, by removing his glass eye and tossing it into a glass of water.

 The uncredited text that accompanied Parks’ photographs flattened the novel’s plot considerably, emphasizing its anti-Communist elements and downplaying its critique of American racism.
-Yet LIFE was undoubtedly correct when it said that Parks captured “the loneliness, the horror and the disillusionment of a man who has lost faith in himself and his world.”
+LIFE wrote that Parks captured “the loneliness, the horror and the disillusionment of a man who has lost faith in himself and his world.”
 As Raz-Russo wrote in her catalog essay, “A Man Becomes Invisible” “remains an important tribute to and interpretation of Ellison’s seminal novel.”